Smoothing Out Sticking Points: Sampling from Discrete-Continuous Mixtures with Dynamical Monte Carlo by Mapping Discrete Mass into a Latent Universe: Sticking from a latent universe perspective

 To complete the equivalence among the three, therefore, it only remains to establish a connection between the original and latent sticky samplers.
 We achieve this by considering the following partial refreshment, which occurs as a Poisson event with rate $r$, of the position component in the latent sticky sampler: when a position coordinate is inside the latent universe, we resample it uniformly from the universe.
 In other words, the latent sticky sampler with partial position refreshment is obtained by considering the \zz{} sampler in the latent space with additional event rate $r \indicator\{ | \latpos_{i, t} | < w/2 \}$ and corresponding transition kernel $\latpos_i \sim \mathrm{Unif}(-w/2, w/2)$ and then mapping it back to the original space via collapsing of the latent universe.
 This partial refreshment induces randomness in the latent sampler's sticking times which, in the limit $r \to \infty$, become exponentially distributed with the same mean as the original sticky sampler.
 In fact, the partially-refreshed latent sticky sampler converges strongly to the original sticky sampler, as we establish now.

-In the theorem statement below, $\rho_T$ denotes the Skhorokod metric on $[0,T]$ \citep{billing}.
+In the theorem statement below, $\rho_T$ denotes the Skorokhod metric on $[0,T]$ \citep{billing}.
 The assumed differentiability of the posterior's continuous density part holds whenever both likelihood and prior slab density are differentiable.
-The proof is in Supplement~\ref{supp:pf1}. \begin{theorem} For a spike-and-slab posterior with twice continuously differentiable density part, the latent sticky sampler with the partial position refreshment converges strongly to the original sticky sampler; i.e., from the same initial state, we can create a sequence of the position-velocities trajectories $(\pos^{\La,r}_t, \velo^{\La,r}_t)$ coupled to the original sticky sampler $(\pos^{\Or}_t, \velo^{\Or}_t)$ so that
+The proof is in Appendix~\ref{supp:pf1}. \begin{theorem} For a spike-and-slab posterior with twice continuously differentiable density part, the latent sticky sampler with the partial position refreshment converges strongly to the original sticky sampler; i.e., from the same initial state, we can create a sequence of the position-velocities trajectories $(\pos^{\La,r}_t, \velo^{\La,r}_t)$ coupled to the original sticky sampler $(\pos^{\Or}_t, \velo^{\Or}_t)$ so that for any $\epsilon>0$,

 \end{theorem} The above result completes the equivalence among the original, latent, and Hamiltonian sticky samplers in the partial refreshment limits, thereby adding to the emerging body of work providing theoretical and practical connections between the \pdmp{} and \hmc{}.
-Further, an additional connection to the reversible jump \pdmp{} of \citet{chevallier2023reversible} is explored in Supplement \ref{supp:changing_width}.
+Further, an additional connection to the reversible jump \pdmp{} of \citet{chevallier2023reversible} is explored in Appendix~\ref{supp:changing_width}.

 Theorem~\ref{thm:limit1} quantifies the similarity between the original and latent sticky samplers.
 On the other hand, the two samplers turn out to have a measurable difference in practical performance.
 Specifically, the latent sampler's removal of the randomness in sticking times leads to improved performance, as quantified in the following theorem.
-The required regularity condition, as given by Equation~\eqref{eq:regularity_for_regeneration_thm} in Supplement~\ref{supp:pf2}, is mild and holds in particular when the likelihood is log-concave, the prior slab is Gaussian, and $f$ is polynomially bounded. \begin{theorem} For a spike-and-slab posterior target with independent coordinates, the estimator $\tau^{-1} \int_0^\tau f(\pos_{i,t})\diff t$ of the marginal statistics $\mathbb{E}[f(\pos_i)]$ achieves a smaller asymptotic variance under the latent sticky sampler than under the original sampler. \end{theorem} The main proof idea is that, along each coordinate, we can decompose the time average into the spike and slab components:
+The required regularity condition, as given by Equation~\eqref{eq:regularity_for_regeneration_thm} in Appendix~\ref{supp:pf2}, is mild and holds in particular when the likelihood is log-concave, the prior slab is Gaussian, and $f$ is polynomially bounded. \begin{theorem} For a spike-and-slab posterior target with independent coordinates, the estimator $\tau^{-1} \int_0^\tau f(\pos_{i,t})\diff t$ of the marginal statistics $\mathbb{E}[f(\pos_i)]$ achieves a smaller asymptotic variance under the latent sticky sampler than under the original sampler. \end{theorem} The main proof idea is that, along each coordinate, we can decompose the time average into the spike and slab components: